-The success of the retail business lies in the sale of product.
+The success of the retail business lies in the sale of products.
 The retail experience is enhanced with the addition of a new barcode scanner.

 The scanner in the Power BI app for iOS, allows the retailer to scan barcodes printed on products or store shelves.
 Within seconds the tool analyzes related records in the dataset and filters reports using the barcode.
-This facilitates to get up to date information regarding product performance and inventory of a specific item and make data-driven business decisions instantly.
+This facilitates getting up-to-date information regarding product performance and inventory of a specific item and make data-driven business decisions instantly.
 Barcode scanners can also be employed for warehouse inventory management or even in IT to retrieve data on tagged physical equipment.

-Previously, excel sheet was prime analysis tool that assisted in analyzing a few parameters in business.
+Previously, an excel sheet was the prime analysis tool that assisted in analyzing a few parameters in business.
 However, it led to many errors, a lot of rework, and loss of money and time.
 This problem was solved by the introduction of Power BI.
 To avoid all the above problems in your business, you just need to install this tool, create dashboards, and generate reports.
-Power BI enables end users to create reports and dashboards by themselves, without depending on the staff or administers.
+Power BI enables end-users to create reports and dashboards by themselves, without depending on the staff or administrators.